Diego-Ibarra/aquamod/docs/source/index.rst

 Welcome to AquaMod!
 ===================

 ..
-Warning:: Docs still under construction!
+Warning:: Docs are still under construction!

 **AquaMod** is a collection of tools to do ecosystem modelling in coastal environments, with particular emphasis on aquaculture-environment interactions.